Updated: May 2018

 - Hiking Boots: A good pair of heavy duty hiking boots with ankle support is imperative for hiking and horseback riding on the mainland, and some of the more strenuous walks in the Galapagos.
 I love my Keen Targhee II Hiking Boots.

 - Sandals/Water Shoes: Some of the shore visits in the Galapagos are “wet landings.”
 You will get wet.
 And you will get tons of sand in your shoes to naturally exfoliate your feet.
 I used my Keen Arroyo II Hiking Sandal for such a purpose.
+When I wondered what shoes to wear in the Galapagos, I ended up spending most of my time in these because they truly were the best shoes for a cruise.

 And The Rest of the Ecuador Packing List